TopoMojo: Building Virtual Labs

 Machines Tab

-This tab lists all VMs TopoMojo is tracking and the gamespaces they belong to, without using the vSphere Client.
+This tab lists VMs TopoMojo is tracking for all workspaces and gamespaces.

 "Orphaned" VMs